joshhornby/joshhornby.github.io/_posts/2025-07-07-product-engineers.md

 ## Product Engineering is an Outcome Mindset

-In most orgs, it's easy to fall into the trap of focusing on output: delivering features, reducing cycle time, moving tickets from "in progress" to "done".
-But outputs don't always add up to outcomes.
-Shipping doesn't guarantee value.
+In most orgs, it's easy to slip into the habit of measuring success by output: shipping features, reducing cycle time, moving tickets from "in progress" to "done".
+But more output doesn't guarantee outcomes.
+Shipping alone doesn't create value.

-Product Engineers resist these habits.
-They shorten the gap between "what was asked for" and "what actually helps".
-They seek out real feedback.
-They're comfortable with ambiguity, willing to prototype, to adjust, to change tack when the data points somewhere new.
-They know that most of the work is invisible: aligning context, nudging decisions, refining what "done" really means.
+Product Engineers resist these patterns.
+They work to close the gap between "what was asked for" and "what actually helps".
+They make a habit of seeking real feedback.
+They're comfortable with ambiguity, happy to prototype, adjust, or change tack when the data points somewhere new.
+Most of their work is invisible: aligning context, nudging decisions, refining what "done" really means.

-When Product Engineers show up in a team, you notice things move differently:
+When you have Product Engineers on a team, you notice things start to move differently:

-- Customer problems get solved, not just acknowledged.
+- Customer problems actually get solved, not just acknowledged
-- Solutions fit the shape of the need, not just the spec.
+- Solutions fit the shape of the need, not just the spec
-- Feedback loops get tighter, learning happens faster.
+- Feedback loops tighten, learning happens faster
-- The boundary between engineering and product blurs, in a good way.
+- The boundary between engineering and product blurs, in the best possible way

-There are fewer long hand-offs, less energy spent justifying the roadmap, and more collective momentum.
+The result?
+Fewer long hand-offs, less energy spent justifying the roadmap, more collective momentum.
 The team shifts from "are we building it right?" to "are we building the right thing?"

 ## What to Look For (and How to Support It)